mslinn/sbt-ethereum-docs/gitbook/tasks.md

 ```

 ### `xethGenKeyPair`
-This task generates a new key pair, using [ethEntropySource](#ethentropysource) as a source of randomness.
+This task generates a new key pair, using [ethcfgEntropySource](#ethentropysource) as a source of randomness.
 Sample usage:
 ```scala
 scala> 1 + 1